-4 A.9.4 Resolution 49 (Rev.WRC-2000)** shall also be applied with respect to those satellite networks and satellite systems that are subject to it.
+4 A.9.4 Resolution 49 (Rev.WRC-12) and Resolution [EUR/A113/BSS 21GHZ] (WRC-12) shall also be applied with respect to those satellite networks and satellite systems that are subject to it.

-** Note by the Secretariat: This Resolution was revised by WRC-07.

 Reasons: Due diligence requirements for BSS satellite networks in the 21.4-22 GHz band will be provided under the proposed new Resolution.

 MOD EUR/5A13/3